-Nearly three decades before Soviet General Secretary Mikhail Gorbachev brought the Russian word glasnost, or “transparency,” into official Soviet politics in 1986, a small group of dissidents risked intimidation, arrest, imprisonment, and exile by editing and circulating a secret, typewritten periodical holding Soviet political and legal impunity up to constant scrutiny.
+Nearly two decades before Soviet General Secretary Mikhail Gorbachev brought the Russian word glasnost, or “transparency,” into official Soviet politics in 1986, a small group of dissidents risked intimidation, arrest, imprisonment, and exile by editing and circulating a secret, typewritten periodical holding Soviet political and legal impunity up to constant scrutiny.

 Launched in 1968 to mark the 20th anniversary of the United Nations Universal Declaration of Human Rights, the Chronicle of Current Events (which was originally titled Human Rights Year in the Soviet Union) published accurate accounts of hundreds of political trials and human rights abuses and detailed the Soviet judiciary’s violations of Soviet laws and the Soviet Constitution.